 Sikomaida: Made from chopped figs left to dry in the sun, hand kneaded with almonds, must, orange peel, nutmeg, pepper, cinnamon, fennel, and ouzo.
 It is then wrapped in fig leaves and left to dry from days to weeks.
 Served cut into pieces to accompany a Corfiot’s afternoon coffee.

-Tzaletia: A kind of donut made from corn flour and water with raisins, hand-kneaded and fried.
+Tzaletia: A kind of doughnut made from corn flour and water with raisins, hand-kneaded and fried.
 Served dusted with sugar.

 Bourou-Bourou: Spaghetti broken into short lengths with tomato sauce, onion, olive oil, chopped potatoes and lots of red pepper.